יום שלישי, 27 בספטמבר 2022

 Step 2

-Suppose you want to track the last time you made a change in cell C1.
+Suppose you want to track the first time you entered data in cell A1.

-In the cell where you want a "fixed" timestamp (say, A1), type the following formula:
+In the cell where you want a "fixed" timestamp (say, C1), type the following formula:

-Pic 2: Write this formula (in cell A1) to show you the last time cell C1 was edited
+Pic 2: The formula (in C1) will show you the first time you entered data in cell A1

-Result: The timestamp in A1 will change only if you make changes to C1.
-Do not "touch" any other cell and do not press the F9 key.
+Result: The timestamp in C1 will not change even if you make changes to A1.

 😊😊😊